Montipora Coral Care – A Complete Guide

 Yes, Montipora needs high light.
 As one of the least light-demanding species of SPS, they still need at least 150 PAR with appropriate frequencies and intensities.

-Like other corals, Montipora can be acclimated to higher portions of the tank over time and many have successfully been kept at areas receiving 200-300+ PAR.
-If they are not receiving enough light, they will usually start to lose their color and may even turn brown; if they are receiving too much light, they will start to bleach.
+Like other corals, Montipora is acclimated to higher portions of the tank over time and many have successfully been kept at areas receiving 200-300+ PAR.
+If they are not receiving enough light, they will start to lose their color and may even turn brown; if they are receiving too much light, they will start to bleach.

 Used by World Wide Corals